SAP-archive/cloud-sample-spaceflight-java/-exercises-/02-Deploy/README.md

    <p align="center"><img width="640" src="res/pic305.png" alt="Fetch bookings through the 'Go' button"> </p>

 3.5.
 You can get to the details for each booking, by clicking on one of them.
    <p align="center"><img width="640" src="res/pic306.png" alt="Inspect single booking"> </p>

+   Compare the fields on the screen with the `Bookings` entity from `db/flight-model.cds`.
+Note how `Itineraries.Name` is shown here in the field `Trip`, instead of its `ID`.

 ## Next

+Great!
+We have the initial version of the app up and running, and are now prepared to enhance it.

 Continue with [exercise 3](../03-ConnectService).